 Feel free to click here and have a little chuckle reading it.

 The following year I was published in the anthology “Zapped” which was full of magical short stories.
 I won’t post that as I was never really proud of it.
 I think I was just trying to copy Harry Potter which was still a fairly new release at the time.
 I was also published on an author’s website (I forget his name).
 He came to my primary school and did a work shop with about 8 selected students.
 He taught me to write about what I enjoy.
 At the time I liked playing hockey and computers, so my story was about being sucked into a hockey computer game which I had to win to get back out of.

-I live in Canberra, Australia.
-Our nation’s capital in case you are from another country and have no idea.
-That’s right, Sydney is not the capital!
-Canberra is absolutely beautiful.
-All four seasons shine here.
-It is laid back and not over populated.
+I live in Canberra, Australia; our nation’s capital.
+Canberra is breathtaking.
+We get a great display of all four seasons, and it’s laid back with a ‘country-town’ vibe.
 You can walk around the city centre on Sunday morning and maybe see five other people.
 It’s perfection.

 My sense of adventure is huge.
-I love the sense of freedom travel gives me and the stories I’m able to bring home.
+I love the freedom of travel and the stories can bring home.
 I’ve travelled to around 20 countries now, and want to keep ticking more of the list.
 You can also click here to read about my trip to Thailand.
 Here’s a few happy snaps from my travels.